 The .300 Win Mag was not the first magnum cartridge, not even by a long shot.
 In fact, it was not even the first .30 caliber magnum in mass production.
 That distinction goes to the .300 H&H Magnum way back to 1925, followed by the .300 Weatherby Magnum appearing in 1944.
 The .300 Win Mag is actually the fourth magnum in a series of hard hitters and came out five years later in 1963.
 To bring the .300 Winchester Magnum to life, the Winchester Repeating Arms Company modified the heavyweight .338 Win Mag and re-released it in 1963 to use in the Model 70.

-The short neck of the .300 Win Mag has been a controversial topic, with some ballistic experts suggesting it could negatively affect accuracy.
+The short neck of the .300 Win Mag has been a controversial topic.
+Some ballistic experts suggest it could negatively affect accuracy.
 The neck of the .300 Win Mag is shorter than the diameter of the bullet it carries, however, in real-world results, this has little influence over the bullet’s accuracy.
 While so many of the other magnums of the early 20th century went the way of the buffalo, the .300 Win Mag, which had a slow and unheralded beginning, has stood the test of time and remains tremendously popular.

 300 Win Mag Ammo Quick Answer Box: